 Why Communication Is Broken Today

-The numbers are stark.
 A person receives an average of 94 texts per day, and in the last decade alone, the use of SMS has grown by 7,700%.
 That means that about 560 billion texts are sent around the world daily.

 The average employee gets about 120 emails per day, with a response rate of between 5% to 25% on average.
-Despite the low response rate, employees spend about 2.6 hours per day in their emails inboxes, going back to check them on average every 37 minutes.
+Despite the low response rate, employees spend about 2.6 hours per day in their email inboxes, going back to check them on average every 37 minutes.

 In addition to personal and professional communication, the average pair of eyes unconsciously sees up to 10,000 ads per day.
 This is up from 5,000 ads just a year ago.